When to use these real estate offer email templates

 What offer-stage emails need

 Offer-stage emails usually fail because they try to do too much.
 Keep each email to four things: what changed, which terms matter most, your recommendation, and the next action.
+The seller-side update templates cover the listing-side version of the same decisions.

 - State what changed first.